lupyuen/lupyuen.github.io/src/adc.md

 # Compare C and Rust

-Our Rust Firmware was translated from C line by line.
-So the Rust code looks highly similar to C, except the following...
+We've learnt that it's feasible to __translate BL602 C Firmware into Rust__ line by line...

+![Compare C and Rust](https://lupyuen.github.io/images/adc-compare.png)

+But be mindful of the __differences between C and Rust__...

 TODO

-![Compare C and Rust](https://lupyuen.github.io/images/adc-compare.png)

 1.  `expect`: Rust Compiler warns if we forget `expect`